 - a.
 Upon application to his or her academic dean a student may be granted a leave of absence by that dean when that application merits the commitment of the University to insure the student's readmission. - b.
-A leave of absence must be granted for a finite period of time.

-c.
-A leave of absence normally may not exceed four semesters.
+A leave of absence must be granted for a finite period of time. - c.
+A leave of absence normally may not exceed four semesters. - d.

-- d.
 A leave of absence normally may not be granted for the current semester after the last day on which courses can be dropped without penalty. - e.
-A leave of absence may not be granted to students currently on academic trial or disciplinary probation. - A leave of absence is distinct from withdrawing for medical reasons and is not granted for medical reasons.

-g.
-A leave of absence does not guarantee housing upon the student's return.
+A leave of absence may not be granted to students currently on academic trial or disciplinary probation. - f.
+A leave of absence is distinct from withdrawing for medical reasons and is not granted for medical reasons. - g.
+A leave of absence does not guarantee housing upon the student's return. - h.

-- h.
 A leave of absence guarantees readmission to the student's college in the University, if the student confirms his or her intent to return by the closing date for a normal readmission application (October 31 and March 31 preceding the appropriate semester). - i.
 While on a leave of absence, an individual's student status is temporarily terminated.
-A leave of absence guarantees an individual's readmission only if he or she takes the appropriate action. - A leave of absence should be confirmed by the appropriate form signed by both the student and the dean of the college involved.
+A leave of absence guarantees an individual's readmission only if he or she takes the appropriate action. - j.
+Financial aid awarded but not used prior to a leave of absence will not be carried over.
+Reapplication for aid for the readmission period must be made according to normal Office of Financial Aid policies and procedures applicable to that period. - k.
+A leave of absence should be confirmed by the appropriate form signed by both the student and the dean of the college involved.